panpepson/open-order-BB/README.md

 ## ATTENTION - you use the script at your own risk, if you do not understand what is happening below, do not run it.
  ☠︎⚠️👾🤖☠️🙈🙉🙊🧛
-## UWAGA - używasz tego skryptu na własną odpowiedzzialność, ie rozumiesz co się dziej niżej nie uruchamiaj go - Zachowaj Ostrożność
+## UWAGA - używasz tego skryptu na własną odpowiedzialność, nie rozumiesz co się dziej niżej - nie uruchamiaj go - Zachowaj Ostrożność

 ## Installation